jeffcooperr/sbltr/README.md

 <p>To access the website, you will need to create an account or login to an already existing account.</p>
 <p>To create an account follow these steps:</p>
 <ol>
-    <li>On the login page click "Sign up".</li>
+    <li>On the login page, click "Sign Up".</li>
-    <li>Enter in a valid UVM email address.
-Your account will not be successfully created if you aren't able to verify your email via a link (which will not be sent to an invalid email address or a none @uvm.edu address).</li>
+    <li>Enter a valid UVM email address.
+Your account will not be successfully created if you cannot verify your email via a link (which will not be sent to an invalid email address or a non @uvm.edu address).</li>
-    <li>Enter in a strong password or generate one by clicking "Generate Strong Password".
+    <li>Enter a strong password or generate one by clicking "Generate Strong Password".
-    <br> - The password must be at least 6 characters long, contain both uppercase and lowercase letters, one special character, and one digit.
+    <br> - The password must be at least six characters long and contain both uppercase and lowercase letters, one special character, and one digit.
     </li>
-    <li>Click "Sign Up"</li>
+    <li>Click "Sign Up".</li>
-    <li>You should receive a verification email in the mailbox of the email you signed up with.
+    <li>You should receive a verification email in the mailbox of the email address you signed up with.
 Click the link in this email.</li>
-    <li>You will be brought to a page that says your email has been successfully verified if the verification works, click "continue".</li>
+    <li>If the verification is successful, you will be brought to a page confirming that your email has been successfully verified.
+Click "Continue".</li>
-    <li>Clicking continue should bring you to the login page.
-In the login page, sign into your account by entering your email and password for the account you just created and click "Log In".</li>
+    <li>Clicking "Continue" should bring you to the login page.
+On the login page, sign into your account by entering your email and password for the account you just created, then click "Log In".</li>
-    <li>Once logged in, you will be brought to the sites home page which is where users can view and favorite listings, their locations on a map, and add listings.</li>
+    <li>Once logged in, you will be brought to the site's homepage which is where you can view and favorite listings, see their locations on a map, and add listings.</li>
 </ol>

 </div>